 Hangin' With Mr. Cooper, also on TGIF, might seem like it doesn't follow the "Rule of 3" because of the inclusion of H. H.W.M.C. moves to 8-23-13-3, while 9-23-13-3 would follow the code more exactly.
 But, again consider that a program with the these initials I.W.M.C. would probably be more intriguing and interesting than the harmless and happy show starring Mark Curry.

 Of course, T.G.I.F. can't mean exactly the same thing as F.G.
 It's a different statement.
-We do know however that beyond a shadow of a doubt that if something is used in the popular media, especially in initialized form, it must follow the Alphabet code.
+However, we do know without a doubt that if something is used in the popular media, especially in initialized form, it must follow the Alphabet code.
 We can also be sure that the symbolism of a title's initials matches the attitude of the media piece itself.
 These programs were silly, childish, and pretty much devoid of real substance.
 The four letters TGIF must be indicative of that sentiment.
-Consider Full House (6-8).
-It doesn't obviously follow known rules of the code, as would F.G. or F.I.
+As F.H.
+(6-8), Full House, doesn't follow the "Rule of 3", as would F.I.
 (6-9).
-But, knowing that the symbolism of its initials must match the tenor of the show itself, consider that Family Guy (6-7), a terrifically offensive show, is basically the exact opposite of Full House (6-8), a nauseatingly corny program.
+It's interesting that Family Guy (6-7), a terrifically offensive show, is basically the exact opposite of Full House (6-8), a nauseatingly corny program.

 The actors in these programs had their time in the spotlight, then basically disappeared from view.
 Luminaries are each required to put in a certain amount of real "work", depending on the amount of power available for them to acquire within the system.
 Once they've paid their dues, they can enjoy themselves, but also continue to work in other secret capacities.
 Mostly, they work as scientists.
 The people in these television shows were chosen by the Illuminati to be actors because a considerable amount of world fame is required for a brain to achieve super-functionaltiy.
-It's not for any outlandish spiritual reason.
-It is so that each of them is self-satisfied.
 The world knows who they are, so they are more happy.
 A happy brain, one famous to the people of the world, simply works better than a dissatisfied, not famous one.
 They can then do their work at optimum efficiency, which includes coordinating world events, scripting the media machine, and conducting science experiments above the level and understanding of the proletariat.